ChengshiZhang/ftpBackdoor/README.md

 ftpBackdoor
 ====

-A joke teller applications that embeds an FTP server in the background.
+A joke teller application that embeds an FTP server in the background.

 Features
 --------